ryabuhin/trello_time_manager/README.md

 # Trello Time Manager

-This is a project for improving my own productivity using tools like Trello Dashboards and Telegram.
-Trello dashboards is used for tracking, planning and saving of my personal activity and Telegram is used to alert me about different changes on dashboards.
+This is an open source project for improving personal time management productivity using tools like Trello Dashboards and Telegram.
+Trello dashboard is used for tracking, planning and saving of personal activity and Telegram is used to alert about different changes on dashboards.
+Today, in the development process, there is a functionality for predicting and assigning existing tasks for a year, a month, a week using neural networks.
+This is necessary to better organize tasks and increase productivity without involving the human factor.

 ## Getting Started